About our Staff

 Jennifer Phillips, Inclusion Coordinator

 Some people were born to do what they do.
 Jen became inspired to teach students with special needs from her experiences as a one-on-one aide for campers with disabilities at JCC Chicago day camps.
-After receiving degrees in Elementary Education and Special Education, she has spent 17 years teaching children and teens with special needs, most recently as the head teacher at Keshet’s high school classroom at Ida Crown Jewish Academy.
-Jen (SIT ’89) joins Chi’s year-round staff after 8 years of consulting for Keshet’s day and overnight camp programs.
+After receiving degrees in Elementary Education and Special Education, she has spent 18 years teaching children and teens with special needs, most recently as the head teacher at Keshet’s high school classroom at Ida Crown Jewish Academy.
+Jen (SIT ’89) has had 8 years of consulting for Keshet’s day and overnight camp programs.

 Summer Camp Staff

-Ron, Brad and Joelle personally screen and select the best possible staff from across the country and around the world.
+Brad, Joelle and Kyle personally screen and select the best possible staff from across the country and around the world.
 Our low 1 to 3 staff-to-camper ratio exceeds the recommendation by the American Camp Association (1 to 6) and assures that each camp group feels like a family.
 We are fortunate to have many staff members who return to Camp Chi year after year.
 In fact, 90% of our cabin counselors are former Camp Chi campers.